The Wabamun Watershed Management Council (WWMC) is working on the following to achieve its mission and vision:

 Working with the Alberta Lake Management Society to regularly sample the water quality, the flora and fauna of the lake.

 Working with Alberta Environment and Parks, the North Saskatchewan Watershed Alliance (NSWA) and the municipalities around the lake to develop a Wabamun Lake Watershed Management Plan that will guide future development and conservation activities on the watershed and lake.

 Working with shoreline property owners, Alberta Environment and Parks and the municipalities to provide information about the 2018 Ice Heave along the north shore and what can be done to repair the damage while ensuring the health of the lake.

-Sponsor and implement projects to increase the information available about lake water quality, the lake’s flora and fauna and wetlands
+Sponsor and implement projects to increase the information available about lake water quality, the lake’s flora, fauna, wetlands and invasive species.

 Continuing to provide information to the community about reducing nutrient loading and other issues that affect public health and the environmental integrity of the watershed.

 Providing a forum for communication, debate, and planning coordination among stakeholders in the Wabamun Lake watershed.

 Continuing to increase its General Membership and raise funds to support the council and its projects.